sap-tutorials/Tutorials/tutorials/cp-apm-nodejs-create-service/cp-apm-nodejs-create-service.md

 [ACCORDION-BEGIN [Step 8: ](Add persistent database)]

+Before you continue, make sure that you've completed the prerequisites and installed SQLite (for Windows users only).

 Instead of using in-memory, you can also use persistent databases.

 1. If `cds watch` is running, press **CTRL+C** in the command line to stop the service.